mwaddell/playlist-forge/PRE_PUBLISH_CHECKLIST.md

       command will happily return 0 playlists and 0 tracks, which is misleading.
 It should instead detect that the token has expired and prompt the user to re-authenticate.
+- [ ] Add dependabot and renovate
+- [ ] Enforce docstrings and explicit parameter and return contracts
+- [ ] Ask Claude/Copilot for code overall project review of tagged v1.0.0 RC1:
+        - Identify untested edge cases in the code
+        - Review all API failure handling
+        - Request a general code review (e.g. for bugs, unclear error messages, any place where mutable state could be overwritten or shared incorrectly, etc)

 ## 5. Manual Testing